Jonathan Boyd: Royal Kangaroos (1965–1977)

-After working for Pacific Northwest, the Royal Kangaroos headed further north to join Stu Hart's Stampede Wrestling promotion.
+After a brief return to Pacific Northwest Wrestling, the Royal Kangaroos joined Stu Hart's Stampede Wrestling promotion in February 1977.
 In June 1977, the duo defeated Leo Burke and Keith Hart for the Stampede International Tag Team Championship but dropped it to Leo Burke and his new tag team partner Bobby Burke only a short time later.
-After their run in Stampede together, the Royal Kangaroos broke up after a disagreement in Calgary Canada over differences in how to promote themselves.
-Charles remained with Stampede for some time while Jonathan Boyd returned to the Pacific Northwest.
-On 22 August 1978, Boyd defeated Ed Wiskoski (the future Colonel DeBeers) to win his third NWA Pacific Northwest title.
-Boyd reigned for six months until he was defeated by PNW's fastest rising star "Rowdy" Roddy Piper.
+The Royal Kangaroos broke up in mid-1977 after a disagreement about how to promote themselves.